dhaskew/blog/_drafts/aws.md

   * write request unit = 1k
     * 1 normal write
     * transactional write require 2 units per 1k
+  * When enabled, DynamoDB Streams captures a time-ordered sequence of item-level modifications in a DynamoDB table and durably stores the information for up to 24 hours.
 * Cognito
   * A user pool is a user directory in Amazon Cognito.
 With a user pool, your users can sign in to your web or mobile app through Amazon Cognito.
 Your users can also sign in through social identity providers like Facebook or Amazon, and through SAML identity providers.
 Whether your users sign in directly or through a third party, all members of the user pool have a directory profile that you can access through an SDK.
   * After successfully authenticating a user, Amazon Cognito issues JSON web tokens (JWT) that you can use to secure and authorize access to your own APIs, or exchange for AWS credentials.